Vikash-8090-Yadav/OpenBuild-X-Bennet/README.md

 ## Let's deep dive into the advance topic of the smart contract!

-#  What is modifiers ?
+#  What is modifier ?

-    Modifiers are code that can be run before or after a function call.
+    Modifier are code that can be run before or after a function call.
     Modifiers can be used to:

     - Restrict access